Admissibility of Photographs, and Photo-Identification, in Court Cases

 Nutshell – Photo and Video: Relevant and Admissibile

-Audio/video cassettes Ziyauddin Burhanuddin Bukhari v.
+Audio/Video cassettes Ziyauddin Burhanuddin Bukhari v.
 Brijmohan Ramdas Mehra, (1976) 2 SCC 17

 Tape records of speechesTukaram S. Dighole v.
 Manikrao Shivaji Kokate, (2010) 4 SCC 329